How to Sing with a Deeper Voice: Exercises and Techniques

 • Reaching for low notes that aren’t ready

-Instead, stay consistent.
-Go slow.
-Let your voice deepen naturally like a fine wine.
+Instead, stay consistent and go gradually.
+Let your voice deepen little by little, the same way a fine wine matures over time.ly like a fine wine.

 5. Using That Deeper Voice On Stage

-When you’re ready to use your deeper voice in a performance, here’s how to make it shine:
+When you’re ready to bring that deeper voice into a performance, the goal is to make it shine!.

 • Pick songs that sit comfortably in your chest register